Neo-orientalism

 Moreover, unlike Orientalism, the term does not yet seem to have an agreed upon definition by authors and scholars.
-For example, Maajid Nawaz recently adapted the term to criticize the Southern Poverty Law Center for adding his name to a list of public figures it claims are anti-Muslim extremists.
+For example, Maajid Nawaz adapted the term to criticize the Southern Poverty Law Center for adding his name to a list of public figures it claims are anti-Muslim extremists.

 Finally, unlike Orientalism, which serves as a critical approach to representations of Eastern Culture in its entirety, the present dialogue concerning neo-Orientalism seems to focus on predominantly Muslim countries, and in particular, the Middle East and North Africa.